jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Introduction/Product-Overview.md

 	- [Set Alarm Rules](../Operation-Guide/Monitoring/Alarm-Rules.md)

 ## Billing
-The MongoDB supports two billing types including monthly package and pay by configuration.
+The JCS for MongoDB supports two billing types including monthly package and pay by configuration.
 For more information, please see "[Billing Rules](./ Pricing/ Billing-Rules.md) ".